niblyx-malnus/venter-pattern/README.md

    interact with or compose with multiple agents.
 3. "Actions" should be able to return a response with meaningful data.
-4. Crashes which occur while an "action" is being performed should be propageted to whoever called the "action" -- even if the crash occurs in a computation which has been delegated to another agent.
+4. Crashes which occur while an "action" is being performed should be propagated to whoever called the "action" -- even if the crash occurs in a computation which has been delegated to another agent.

 ## Important Files